alangfiles/nes-aimed-zap/readme.md

-# Double Zap
+# Aimed Zap

-An NES game that uses two zappers to pit 2 players against each other
+An NES game that allows the player to shoot a location on the screen, then records it.